- The Learning Environment

 - general research laboratories

-Our faculty are recognized as academic leaders by virtue of their many distinguished professor appointments, professional teaching awards as well as recognition by our students.
-Our faculty are leaders in their fields of science and clinical health and we are proud to have members of ranks including the American Association for the Advancement of Science, National Science Foundation awardees, ISI Most Highly Cited List members, and many Distinguished Investigator awardees.
+Our faculty are recognized as academic leaders due to their many distinguished professor appointments, professional teaching awards, as well as recognition by our students.
+Our faculty are leaders in their fields of science and clinical health and we are proud to have in our ranks members of the American Association for the Advancement of Science, National Science Foundation awardees, ISI Most Highly Cited List members, and many Distinguished Investigator awardees.

 Faculty in the Department of Pharmacy Practice conduct research as part of the school's Pharmacotherapy Research Center.
 Some of the areas of study include the following patient care environments, many funded through federal grants and contracts: